-If no initial value is given, the value stored in the field in the init() method will be used.
+If no initial value is given in the decorator, the value stored in the injected field in the \\init\\ () method will be used.

 Warning: In Python 2, it is required that the component class inherits object for properties to work.